Home » Type » Soups » Vegan Pumpkin Soup

 Puree: Remove soup from heat, let cool a few minutes.
 Using an immersion blender (or stand blender), puree the soup to desired consistency.
 Feel free to leave it a little chunky!
 Stir in the fresh parsley or use it as a garnish when serving.

-Serve: Spoon into serving bowls and top pumpkin seeds, red pepper flakes, pepper and more fresh parsley.
+Serve: Spoon into serving bowls and top with pumpkin seeds, red pepper flakes, pepper, and more fresh parsley.

 Serves 4 – 6

-Reheat: Warm the soup on the stovetop over low heat until warmed through or warm in the microwave at 30 second intervals, stopping to stir each time.
+Reheat: Warm the soup on the stovetop over low heat until warmed through, or warm in the microwave at 30-second intervals, stirring after each interval.

 Notes

-Nutritional information is calculated using 3 cups vegetable broth.
+Nutritional information is calculated using 3 cups of vegetable broth.

 8 Comments